Waterfowl

 Western swamphen Porphyrio porphyrio

-Porphyrio porphyrio, Waterfowl of Extremadura
+Porphyrio porphyrio, waterfowl of Extremadura

 This large bird of the ralid family was on danger of extinction due to loss of habitat and high hunting pressure.
 However, the efforts made for its protection and its great capacity of recovery have contributed to the fact that today it is a settled species, even abundant in some wetlands of the community.
 The best spots for its sighting are Almaraz reservoir, the city of Badajoz itself, Los Canchales reservoir and Guadiana river between Merida and Badajoz.
 It’s one of the most beautiful waterfowl of Extremadura.